 Traverse the park’s 134 acres in search of a cache or two.

 Who’s ready to throw some ringers?!
 Carson Park features 18 outdoor horseshoe courts.

 If you’re visiting the Paul Bunyan Logging Camp Museum in Carson Park, you can’t leave without first getting a picture with Paul and Babe.

 Being the largest park in Eau Claire, Carson has more than enough space to host your gathering of family and friends.
 There are pavilions to rent otherwise use one of the numerous picnic tables and grills on a first-come, first-served basis.

-Unfortunately, the Rocket Slide is no longer with us, but Carson Park still has some sweet playground equipment and a couple other slides that will keep kids and parents entertained for hours.
+Unfortunately, the iconic Rocket Slide is no longer with us, but Carson Park still has some sweet playground equipment and a couple other slides that will keep kids and parents entertained for hours.
+A huge bonus?
+The equipment is handicapped accessible.
 And yes, parents, there are benches to rest on!

 All aboard!
 My family loves riding the miniature train at Carson Park.
 Suitable for all ages, this scenic half-mile journey along Half Moon Lake brings us back to the park every year.

 The park features three tennis courts – with lights.

 Carson Park has both paved trails and nature trails for cyclists and pedestrians to enjoy year-round.

 And there you have it – 15 must-do activities at Carson Park.
 While not an exhaustive list, it should give you many hours of exploration and fun!
 Have a great time and be sure to share your experience with friends and family.
 So in short, yes, we are extremely proud of this beautiful piece of land, right in the heart of our city.